StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: -
 - **Default**: 3
-- **Description**: The `default_replication_number` parameter is a system variable that sets the default number of replicas for each data partition when creating a table in StarRocks.
-The parameter can be set globally by using `set global default_replication_num=x`, where x is a positive integer.
-This will affect all subsequent table creations in all sessions, unless overridden by a session-level setting or a table-level setting.
-To set the parameter for the current session use `set default_replication_number=x`.
-This will affect only the current session and override the global setting, unless overridden by a table-level setting.
-Both global and session settings can be overridden by specifying the `replication_num=x` in the CREATE TABLE DDL.
+- **Description**: `default_replication_num` sets the default number of replicas for each data partition when creating a table in StarRocks.
+This setting can be overridden when creating a table by specifying `replication_num=x` in the CREATE TABLE DDL.

 ##### enable_strict_storage_medium_check